 Anika Balinese Cooking Class

 You have three different tasty menus to choose from in this class.
-Mind you, you can cook all of them if you come three other times.
+You can cook all of them if you come three different times, mind you.

-They will run this class even if only one person turns up, and that can be an excellent personal introduction to Balinese food.
+They will run this class even if only one person turns up, and that can be a wonderful personal introduction to Balinese food.

 Where Is It?
 Jl.
 Nuri No.2, Tuban, Kec.
 Kuta, Kabupaten Badung, Bali 80361, Indonesia